daos-stack/daos/doc/admin/installation.md

 builds it, and installs it in the image.
 For Ubuntu and other Linux distributions, replace Dockerfile.centos.7 with Dockerfile.ubuntu.20.04 and the appropriate version of interest.
+`master` should be replaced by the relevant release tag (e.g. v1.0.1) to build a stable version.

 Once the image created, one can start a container that will eventually run the DAOS service: